larsiusprime/StealMyIdeas/good_fast_cheap/article.md

 Okay, I'm King Lars CLXVII of Planet Lars, home of the Lartians.
-The foul earthlings are invading our sacred homeland under the banner of some dude named "Musk.
+The foul earthlings are invading our sacred homeland under the banner of some dude named "Musk."
 Time to deploy the Cybernetic Attack Elephants!

 ### Fast & Cheap: